-The story of beloved folk hero Robin Hood (Douglas Fairbanks, The Black Pirate), who according to the legend stole from the rich in order to help the poor, and battled nefarious Prince John (Sam De Grasse, Our Dancing Daughters) while romancing the beautiful Lady Marian (Enid Bennett, Intermezzo: A Love Story).
+The story of beloved folk hero Robin Hood (Douglas Fairbanks Sr., The Black Pirate), who according to the legend stole from the rich in order to help the poor, and battled nefarious Prince John (Sam De Grasse, Our Dancing Daughters) while romancing the beautiful Lady Marian (Enid Bennett, Intermezzo: A Love Story).

 Reaction & Thoughts:

-The film opens with a happy and joyful England under the reign of fair-minded Richard the Lion-Hearted (a slim Wallace Beery, The Champ).
-Our hero is just one of many knights serving the crown.
+The film opens with a prosperous England under the reign of Richard the Lion-Hearted (Wallace Beery, The Champ).
+Hood is just one of many knights serving the crown.
 The first half does a great job establishing the characters and relationships.
 The second half is mostly composed of swordfights, but the elaborate action set-pieces are exciting because you were given time to develop feelings for the characters.

 It’s a bit hard to accept the flamboyant Fairbanks as a shy English knight, but once he starts using the bow, arrow and sword he is in his element.
 Even Flynn pales in comparison to Fairbanks’s daring acrobatics.
 The cast includes Alan Hale as Little John.
-He plays, of course, same role in The Adventures of Robin Hood and Rogues of Sherwood Forest.
+He plays, of course, the same role in The Adventures of Robin Hood and Rogues of Sherwood Forest.
 Film debut of Ann Doran (Rebel Without a Cause).

 Conclusions & Final Thoughts:

 If you are not well-versed in silent movies, Robin Hood is a real good place to start.
 The movie is funny and engaging, the action-scenes are well-staged, and Douglas Fairbanks Sr. is irresistible.
 It’s long but the narrative never lags and is always interesting and entertaining.
 Highly recommended!
 Tinted, 127 minutes, Not Rated.